vanessadamario/understanding_reasoning/README.md

 # How Modular Should Neural Module Networks Be for Systematic Generalization

+This repository contains the original code used in the following paper:
+Vanessa D’Amario, Tomotake Sasaki, and Xavier Boix.
+[How Modular Should Neural Module Networks Be for Systematic Generalization?](https://proceedings.neurips.cc/paper/2021/hash/c467978aaae44a0e8054e174bc0da4bb-Abstract.html) In Advances in Neural Information Processing Systems 34 (NeurIPS 2021), 2021.

 The code is entirely in Python.
 The requirements to run the code are at
 ```` requirements.txt````.